Tractorou24/WIK-DPS-TP01/README.md

 - Open a terminal in the <span style="color:orange">count_asm</span> folder
 - Run the <span style="color:orange">docker build -t count_asm .</span> command to build the image
 - Run the <span style="color:orange">docker run count_asm</span> command to run the image

+# **WIK-DPS-TP03**
+WIK-DPS-TP03 is the TP for the docker image used to build and run multiple instances of the WIK-DPS-TP01 server with loadbalancing.

+*Run the docker compose:*
+- Open a terminal in the main folder
+- Run the <span style="color:orange">docker-compose up</span> command to run the docker compose
+- Open a browser and go to <span style="color:orange">localhost:8080/ping</span> to see the loadbalancing in action